Cornwallis, New Zealand: Pre-European history

-The Karangahape Peninsula is formed from volcanic-derived sandstones and siltstones, which were laid down during the Otaian age in the Lower Miocene, between 21.7 and 18.7 million years ago.
+The Cornwallis Peninsula is formed from volcanic-derived sandstones and siltstones, which were laid down during the Otaian age in the Lower Miocene, between 21.7 and 18.7 million years ago.
 Cornwallis was known in pre-colonial times by Tāmaki Māori as Karangahape, named after the tohunga of the Tainui waka and meaning "Hape's chant of welcome".
 Karangahape was a significant coastal settlement, part of the traditional rohe of the Te Kawerau ā Maki iwi, and alongside nearby Parau, Laingholm and Waima, was an important link facilitating trade between the Waitakere Ranges and the Manukau Harbour.
 The traditional trail leading from the peninsula to central Auckland was also named after Hape, becoming the namesake of Karangahape Road.

 Apihai Te Kawau, paramount chief of Ngāti Whātua Ōrākei, settled on the peninsula in the early 19th century, during which the Karangahape Pā was created on the peninsula.
 The pā, located at a beach headland north of the Cornwallis Wharf, is one of the few examples of pā that used earthwork ditch defenses in West Auckland.
 After 1837 and the end of the Musket Wars, most members of Ngāti Whātua returned to settle in Onehunga and Māngere.